paulrouget/vianaic/README.md

 The word `lentil` would start with a **Initial** `L` and end with a **Final** `L`.

 Inside a word, it is up to the writer to use the form that connects the best.
 Use the form that is easier to move into from the previous symbol.
-For example, after a `M` it makes sense to use the **Final** form of letter, after a`J`, to use the Initial form.
+For example, after a `M` it makes sense to use the Final form of letter, after a`J`, to use the Initial form.

 ### When to write `o` and `a`

-The `o` and the `a` letters are "floating" characters.
+The `o` and the `a` letters are floating characters.
 A bit like an apostrophe.
 And the same way the dot of the "i" letter can be added after the whole word has been written, the `o` and `a` letters can be added after the word is finished.
 For example, in the word EAT, it's easier to write E then T, and add the "A" in between afterward.

 # Gallery